 At LINN, we are committed to conducting business in a responsible, honest and ethical manner.
-We make this commitment to our employees, our unitholders, our customers and suppliers, and the communities in which we operate not only out of legal obligation, but because it is the right thing to do.
+We make this commitment to our employees, our shareholders, our customers and suppliers, and the communities in which we operate not only out of legal obligation, but because it is the right thing to do.

 The LINN Code of Business Conduct and Ethics is designed to clarify what we stand for as a company and the rules by which we live.
-In 2012, we created a new company, LinnCo, LLC to provide another vehicle for investment in LINN.
-We've updated the Code to clarify its applicability to LinnCo and to reiterate our commitment to doing the right thing.
-While the Code cannot substitute for individual responsibility and good judgment, it will help guide us in making decisions about the way we accomplish our work and the goals of the company.
+In February 2017, we emerged from bankruptcy and began operations under a new corporate structure with a new name, Linn Energy, Inc. Although we have a new structure and new stakeholders, our commitment to doing the right thing remains the same.
+As always, we will focus on exercising individual responsibility and good judgment about the way we accomplish our work and the goals of the company.

-The Code does not address every situation you may encounter in fulfilling the responsibilities of your job.
+The Code is intended to provide useful guidance but cannot address every situation you may encounter in fulfilling the responsibilities of your job.
 Your supervisor or manager should be your first resource to assist you in applying the Code to your specific situation.
 If you are uncomfortable going to your supervisor or manager, please contact the legal department or human resources department.